jpsm83/coolbananas/text.md

-Give me a Irish Coffee drink recipe, with a description of at least 200 words about the dish, curiosities and relevant info.
+Give me a Apple Crisp recipe, A dessert made with baked, spiced apples topped with a crispy mixture of oats, flour, butter, and sugar, with a description of at least 200 words about the dish, curiosities and relevant info.
 Among options like appetizers, BBQ, Bread, Breakfast, Brunch, Dinner, Desert, Drinks, Lunch, Salads, Sauces, Sides, Snacks, Soups and Starters, give me the ones that applied to this dish in a bullet point table.
 Among options like Carnivore, Gluten-free, Healthy, Keto, Low carbs, Low fat, Mediterranean, Raw, Vegan, Sweet, and Vegetarian, give me the ones that applied to this dish in a bullet point table.
 Where is this dish originally from?